Flash flood risk grows for coastal Texas and Louisiana as Tropical Storm Nicholas takes aim - KESQ

 By Madeline Holcombe and Jackson Dill, CNN

-Tropical Storm Nicholas is making its way toward Texas and Louisiana, threatening to pour rain on the region for much of the week and leave some communities flooded.
+Tropical Storm Nicholas is making its way toward Texas and Louisiana, threatening to drench the region for much of the week and leave some communities flooded.

 Having slowed to a near stand-still in the Gulf of Mexico, the storm could strengthen significantly.
 A hurricane watch is in effect from Port Aransas to Freeport, Texas, the National Hurricane Center (NHC) said.